Abbey Theatre: Co-directors and new building plans

 In 2016, the Abbey's direction passed to two co-directors on five-year contracts.
 Neil Murray from Wales and Graham McLaren from Scotland pursued policies involving significant touring, a wider selection of plays including shorter runs, reduced reliance on Abbey stalwarts such as The Plough and the Stars (57 productions in the theatre's history), free previews, and an emphasis on diversity.
 They also pursued the project to renew the theatre building, with McLaren describing the current structure as "the worst theatre building I have ever worked in ...
 Stalinesque ... a terrible, terrible design".

-After discussions about new locations in the Docklands, on O'Connell Street and elsewhere, it was decided to redevelop the Abbey in-situ.
+After discussions about new locations in the Docklands, on O'Connell Street and elsewhere, it was decided to redevelop the Abbey in situ.
 Hence, in September 2012, the Abbey Theatre purchased 15-17 Eden Quay, and in 2016, 22-23 Eden Quay.
-With a budget of up to 80 million euro mentioned, including capital funding from central government, the plan is to remove the existing building and build on the combined site, creating two new theatre spaces, of 700 and 250 seats, along with a restaurant, modern rehearsal spaces, and new offices.
-The new theatre would open on to the Liffey quays.
-As of January 2020, construction has not yet commenced.
+With a budget of up to 80 million euros mentioned, including capital funding from the central government, the plan is to remove the existing building and build on the combined site, creating two new theatre spaces, of 700 and 250 seats, along with a restaurant, modern rehearsal spaces, and new offices.
+The new theatre would open onto the Liffey quays.
+As of March 2023, the plans for the redevelopment had not yet been finalised and an application for planning permission had not yet been submitted.

 In February 2021, after open competition, two new co-directors were appointed, Caitriona McLaughlin as Artistic Director and Mark O'Brien as Executive Director.